-Refer to Core Requirements for the Associate in Applied Science Program in the beginning of this section.
+Refer to General Education Core Requirements for the Associate in Applied Science Program listed below for acceptable core requirements.

 Executive Administrative Assistant, Business Studies, A.A.S.

 The Executive Administrative Assistant Option will prepare students with the appropriate skills for employment in today's offices.
 General education requirements and specialized course options will enable students to apply current office/business skills, computer applications, and decision-making techniques.